History of the hippie movement: Beat Generation

 The Beat Generation, especially those associated with the San Francisco Renaissance, gradually gave way to the 1960s era counterculture, accompanied by a shift in terminology from "beatnik" to "freak" and "hippie".
-Many of the original Beats remained active participants, notably Allen Ginsberg, who became a fixture of the anti-war movement.
+A number of the original Beats remained active participants, notably Allen Ginsberg, who became a fixture of the anti-war movement.
 On the other hand, Jack Kerouac broke with Ginsberg and criticized the 1960s protest movements as an "excuse for spitefulness".
 Bob Dylan became close friends with Allen Ginsberg, and Ginsberg became close friends with Timothy Leary.
 Both Leary and Ginsberg were introduced to LSD by Michael Hollingshead in the early 1960s, and both became instrumental in popularizing psychedelic substances to the hippie movement.

 In 1963, Ginsberg was living in San Francisco with Neal Cassady and Charles Plymell.
 Around that time, Ginsberg connected with Ken Kesey, who was participating in CIA sponsored LSD trials, at the Menlo Park Veterans' Hospital where he worked as a night aide while a student at Stanford.
 Cassady drove the bus for Ken Kesey's Merry Pranksters, and he attempted to recruit Kerouac into their group, but Kerouac angrily rejected the invitation and accused them of attempting to destroy the American culture he celebrated.